 Managing stress is easier said than done when it becomes just another thing on your to-do list.
 Maybe it would be easier to give up the struggle.

-Stress is a problem in a lot of people’s lives.
+Stress is a problem with a lot of people’s lives.
 Despite an army of stress advisers, self-help books and courses, and sound advice from the medical profession, we are still no closer to finding the way out of the stress conundrum.

 The essential problem is this: We live in a wealthy technological age where we have all we need at our disposal.
 One of the costs of this is a steadily rising tide of demands and pressures which produce stresses in us.
 There’s a lot to do and have, and it’s tempting to try and have it all!